A Bunch of Munsch

-A Bunch of Munsch is a Canadian–American animated anthology television series produced by Cinar.
+A Bunch of Munsch is an American-Canadian animated anthology television series produced by CINAR Films.
 Each episode is based on a book by American-Canadian children's author Robert Munsch.
 The show aired from December 7, 1991 to December 2, 1992 on CTV in Canada and Showtime in the United States.

+Production

-It was announced on January 12, 1991.
+The series was announced by CINAR Films on January 12, 1991.
+The series was funded in part by grants from Telefilm Canada and the Maclean-Hunter Television Fund.

 Every story featured a unique original song, usually sung by the lead character.
+"Mortimer Song" in the episode "Mortimer" was originally written by Robert Munsch in 1970.